bohleadam/vmc-sizer-script/README.md

 # VMC on AWS Sizer Script

+**Please be aware that this is an unsupported script, please check all calculations before making decisions basedon this output**

 I put this sizer script together on order to help people who are looking to size VMware Cloud on AWS SDDC deployments.
 I have posted an article on this on my blog, which you can locate here: [VMC Sizing Script and the VMC Sizer API Blog Post](https://adambohle.com/post/vmc-sizing-script/)

 The script accepts a number of parameters and I just wanted to documment those here in the Readme so that people are aware of those.